Time Isn't Linear (At Least, Not Anymore)

 I became obsessed with finding Zak, my now-husband.

-We had only met twice before.
-Barely enough to even call it knowing each other.
+We had only met twice before, barely enough to even call it knowing each other.

 But something in me knew.
 He was the only person I felt safe around.
 The only one who didn't overwhelm me, scare me, or make my nervous system spark in panic.

-I like to think just like the haunted hotel memory, his presence was always echoing toward me.
+I like to think just like the haunted hotel memory, his presence was always echoing toward me, somehow waiting for the right moment to become real.

 Maybe Time Was Never Linear At All